List of NFL career sacks leaders: Unofficial sacks

 In 2000, John Turney and Nick Webster, members of the Pro Football Researchers Association, conducted extensive research to create a more complete record of sacks in the NFL.
 After examining the play-by-play records of every NFL team as well as game film at NFL films they compiled a list of players with 100 sacks beginning in 1960.
 By including the unofficial sack/dump records from 1960 to 1981, the following players also qualify as members of the 100-Sack Club.

-Additionally, LBs Lawrence Taylor and Rickey Jackson played their rookie seasons in 1981, which was the last season that sacks were not officially tracked.
+Additionally, linebackers (LB) Lawrence Taylor and Rickey Jackson played their rookie seasons in 1981, which was the last season that sacks were not officially tracked.
 Taylor had 9.5 and Jackson had 8.0 sacks that season, which would increase their totals to 142.0 and 136.0 sacks, respectively.
 These sacks would place Taylor at 9th and Jackson tied at 16th (with Jared Allen) on the unofficial sack list.